-Divisions supporting the delivery of services include the Fire Marshal Office, the Medical Division, the Training Division, the Apparatus Maintenance Division, the Fire Alarm Division, and the Town's Planning and Preparedness Assistant.
+Divisions supporting the delivery of services include the Fire Marshal Office, the Medical Division, the Training Division, the Apparatus Maintenance Division, the Fire Alarm Division, and Emergency Management.

 The Department maintains five fire stations, which are strategically located throughout town.
 This dispersion facilitates a timely response to fire and medical emergencies.
 These stations house five pumping engines, one 95' aerial tower/ladder, one 100' aerial ladder, one rescue truck, and a command vehicle.
 The department also has a boat that enables the department to handle marine emergencies.
 The Department also maintains two pumping engines as reserve equipment.
 This reserve equipment is used when first line equipment is being repaired and maintained.
 It is also available for response to larger incidents, mutual aid responses, and stadium events.
-The department removed from service its spare aerial ladder and rescue truck due to overwhelming mechanical defects.
-The department currently borrows spare apparatus as needed from neighboring communities.